 A: Regarding Head of Terms, the caveat of unless otherwise agreed, is required in certain instances to allow flexibility to allow for actions to be, or not be, carried out in certain unforeseen circumstances.
+Importantly, however, agreement to the changes would need to be agreed by the Council acting in its capacity as local planning authority and the Council would have regard to maximising public access and benefits in any decision it takes.

 Regarding conditions, it should be noted that the wording 'unless otherwise agreed' has been changed to "unless an appropriate application for alternative details is submitted to and approved by the local planning authority pursuant to this condition".
 Again this is to allow for flexibility should the applicant need to submit revised details in relation to a particular condition.
-This is common practice for a development of this complexity.
+This is common practice for a development of this complexity and any decision to approve would be at the discretion of the LPA who would have regard to the details of the planning application when deciding to grant or refuse any revised details submitted.